Jonah Lomu: Death

 On the morning of 18 November 2015, Lomu died unexpectedly in Auckland from a heart attack linked to his kidney disease.
 The previous night he had returned from the United Kingdom with his family after a short holiday stay in Dubai.
 Lomu had been receiving dialysis treatments during his visit to the UK where he was involved in heavy promotional work during the 2015 Rugby World Cup.

-His first public service was held in his home church in Mangere, Auckland, with Lomu's family members in attendance.
+His first public service was held in his home church in Māngere, Auckland, with Lomu's family members in attendance.
 Two public services were held at Vodafone Events Centre in Manukau on 28 November 2015, and at Eden Park on 30 November 2015, a day before a private service.
-His passing saw widespread tributes to him and his family, from Queen Elizabeth II to a haka performed by the pupils of his boyhood primary school.
+His death saw widespread tributes to him and his family, from Queen Elizabeth II to a haka performed by the pupils of his boyhood primary school.
 The New Zealand Parliament passed a national motion in honour of his life.

 A month after his death, an independent trust known as the Jonah Lomu Legacy Trust was formed by the New Zealand Rugby Players' Association, intended to help support his sons.